-Join me at this year’s BILT ANZ conference (previously RTC Australasia) where I will be presenting three classes:
+Join us at this year’s BILT ANZ conference (previously RTC Australasia) where we’ll be presenting three classes:

-‘In context: Working with GIS data sets’ – Working with Geographic Information Systems (GIS) and Airborne Laser Scanning (ALS) data can be confusing and difficult.
-This class will demystify the process of working with these data sets and demonstrate how such data sets can be optimised, cleaned and imported.
+Working with Geographic Information Systems (GIS) and Airborne Laser Scanning (ALS) data can be confusing and difficult.
+This class will demystify the process of working with these data sets.
+We’ll demonstrate how such data sets can be optimised, cleaned and imported.
 Using the City of Sydney model as an example, attendees will learn how to:

 - Convert a detailed LiDAR terrain mesh into a simplified surface using Grasshopper;